 In the event that the Fund is liquid unitholders have the additional option of redeeming their units, see redemption rights.

 Redemption rights only apply when the Fund is liquid.
 At present the Fund is illiquid, however the Manager anticipates that there may be periods in the future during which the Fund may become liquid.
-As at 30 June 2008 the Fund is illiquid.

 The term “liquid” is defined in section 601KA of the Corporations Act.
 The Fund will be liquid when at least 80% of the value of the assets of the Fund are liquid assets (being assets such as money on deposit with a bank, marketable securities and any other property that the Manager reasonably expects can be realised for market value within 12 months).